 Sidenote: Here’s a list of 52 natural ways to raise testosterone and here are 20 ways to boost dihydrotestosterone naturally.

 The remaining eight tricks of growing facial hair faster below are more specifically aimed for direct hair follicle stimulation, but they inevitably do work through the three steps of increasing testosterone, increasing dihydrotestosterone, and priming the facial androgen receptors.

 2. Microneedling + Gelatin

-how microneedling works is simple...
+how micro needling works are simple…

-- Consuming gelatin or collagen hydrosylate daily will enhance this process since the body breaks it down to keratin which theoretically helps to strengthen the actual hair root.
-The glycine in gelatin also increases an enzyme called 5-a reductase3 which boosts the production of DHT, which definitely doesn't hurt to have more around the facial hair area if your goal is a thicker beard.
+- Consuming gelatin or collagen hydrolysate daily will enhance this process since the body breaks it down to keratin which theoretically helps to strengthen the actual hair root.
+The glycine in gelatin also increases an enzyme called 5-a reductase3 which boosts the production of DHT, which definitely doesn’t hurt to have more around the facial hair area if your goal is a thicker beard.

 Microneedling is more anecdotal and theoretical than it would be scientific, but there is some research suggesting that it can be used to stimulate the stem cells within hair follicles, promoting growth on scalp hairs4.